Execute the EXPLAIN statement

 REGION=eastus

-The following command assigns the name to be used for the resource group that will house all the resources used in this exercise.
-The resource group name assigned to the corresponding variable is rg-learn-work-with-postgresql-$REGION, where $REGION is the location you specified above.
-However, you can change it to any other resource group name that suits your preference.
+The following command assigns the name to be used for the resource group that houses all the resources used in this exercise.
+The resource group name assigned to the corresponding variable is rg-learn-work-with-postgresql-$REGION, where $REGION is the location you previously specified.
+However, you can change it to any other resource group name that suits your preference or that you might already have.

 RG_NAME=rg-learn-work-with-postgresql-$REGION